piyushkandoriya/Advance-Physical-Design-using-openLANE-Sky130/README.md

 <img width="960" alt="image" src="https://user-images.githubusercontent.com/123488595/215362238-03fec719-6a58-4e32-82c9-a44c1daea771.png">

-Now lets check what the library does. for this command is "echo $::env(LIB_SYNTH_COMPLETE)" In the main flow. then again apply command :"echo $::env(LIB_TYPICAL)"
+Now lets check what the library does.
+For this command is "echo $::env(LIB_SYNTH_COMPLETE)" In the main flow. then again apply command :"echo $::env(LIB_TYPICAL)"

 Now checking the clock period of this by command: "echo $::env(SYNTH_MAX_TRAN)"

 So, clock period seted as 2.473 nsec.

-then checking the max cap value, by command : "echo $::env(CTS_MAX_CAP)". and it is setted as 1.53169
+Then checking the max cap value, by command : "echo $::env(CTS_MAX_CAP)". and it is setted as 1.53169

 Now checking the branch buffer cells by command :"echo $::env(CTS_CLK_BUFFER_LIST)". and these are the buffer cells are listed there "sky130_fd_sc_hd__clkbuf_1 sky130_fd_sc_hd__clkbuf_2 sky130_fd_sc_hd__clkbuf_4 sky130_fd_sc_hd__clkbuf_8".